acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 * modify the browser chrome using dynamic manipulation of the DOM
 * directly access the [tabbrowser](https://developer.mozilla.org/en/XUL/tabbrowser)
 object

-But note that unlike the supported APIs, low-level APIs do not come with a compatibility guarantee, so we do not expect code using them will necessarily continue to work as new versions of Firefox are released.

 ### <a name="browser-chrome">Modifying the Browser Chrome</a> ###